lennartabeln/PotionGamesX/README.md

 PotionGames is a minigames plugin that works like SurvivalGames but with potions and effects!

-## New in Version 4.0: Add own blocks with their own loot table!
+## New in Version 4.0: Change and add blocks with a custom loot table!

 ## Functions